PCO Licence Renewal

 Don’t leave it too late – PCO licence Renewal.

 If your licence does run out and you’re thinking of having a break then make sure you don’t apply too late to renew.
-If you leave it more than 3 months from your expiry date before your renewal application then you will be treated as a completely new applicant meaning you will have to go through the entire application process from the start.
+If you leave it more than 3 months (grace period) from your expiry date before your renewal application then you will be treated as a completely new applicant meaning you will have to go through the entire application process from start.

 What do I need?